Travel Food To Pack Before You Go

 Food Babe

 P.S.
-Remember these pictures?
+Remember these pictures below?
 This stash lasted us the entire 3 weeks we were in Asia and we ate almost everything.
 Talk about good planning.

 1. Thanks, this is a great list!
 We are heading overseas this summer and I plan to pack lots of snacks as well.
 I’ll definitely be referring t your list over the next few weeks.
 Thanks for making it easy to print too!